Beall's List: Who's Afraid of Peer Review?

-In 2013, Science correspondent John Bohannon submitted 304 fake scientific articles to various open access journals, many of which were published by publishers on Beall's List.
+In 2013, Science correspondent John Bohannon submitted 304 fake scientific articles to various open access journals, many of which were from publishers on Beall's List.
 Among these publishers that completed the review process, 82% accepted the paper.
 Bohannon stated "the results show that Beall is good at spotting publishers with poor quality control".
 Beall stated that the results support his claim to be identifying "predatory" publishers.
 However, the remaining 18% of publishers identified by Beall as predatory rejected the fake paper, leading science communicator Phil Davis to state "That means that Beall is falsely accusing nearly one in five".

 Notable publishing groups to pass this sting operation include PLoS One, Hindawi, and Frontiers Media.
 Frontiers Media would later be added to Beall's list in 2015, sparking a controversy that is credited as a major reason for Beall eventually retracting his list.

-"Dr Fraud" experiment
+Anna O. Szust experiment

 In 2015, four researchers created a fictitious sub-par scientist named Anna O. Szust (oszust is Polish for "fraud"), and applied on her behalf for an editor position to 360 scholarly journals.
 Szust's qualifications were dismal for the role of an editor; she had never published a single article and had no editorial experience.
 The books and book chapters listed on her CV were made-up, as were the publishing houses that allegedly published the books.

 One-third of the journals to which Szust applied were sampled from Beall's List.
 Forty of these predatory journals accepted Szust as editor without any background vetting and often within days or even hours.
-By comparison, she received minimal to no positive response from the "control" journals which "must meet certain standards of quality, including ethical publishing practices."
+By comparison, she received minimal to no positive response from the "control" journals which "must meet certain standards of quality, including ethical publishing practices".
 Among journals sampled from the Directory of Open Access Journals (DOAJ), 8 of 120 accepted Szust.
-The DOAJ has since removed some of the affected journals in a 2016 purge.
+The DOAJ later removed some of the affected journals in a 2016 purge.
 None of the 120 sampled journals listed in Journal Citation Reports (JCR) offered Szust the position.

 The results of the experiment were published in Nature in March 2017, and widely presented in the press.